Picomon 0.2.0: From AMD Crash Fix to GPU Monitoring That Doesn’t Suck

 I was experimenting with Qwen 30b and later the new Nemotron Nano.
 I am usually operating on Nvidia hardware where nvtop works fine.
 On AMD?
 Random crashes, assertion failures, zero visibility into memory usage.
 I had an AMD server and I needed something that just worked.

-Now the crashes aren't because `nvtop` is bad.
+Now the crashes aren't because nvtop is bad.
 I love that tool and it's great.
-Some assertions it is making for are too strict and I needed visibility more than absolute correctness. `amd-smi` works but I can't see the history and how efficient my training is.
+Some assertions it is making for are too strict and I needed visibility more than absolute correctness. amd-smi works but I can't see the history and how efficient my training is.
 So I whipped up a Python script with an LLM that parsed amd-smi output.
 It was ugly.
 It worked.
 I called it picomon.

-Then I discovered Textual.
+Then I discovered <a href="https://github.com/Textualize/textual">Textual</a>.
 If you haven’t used it, Textual is what happens when a Python developer gets bored of building web apps and decides terminal UIs should be beautiful.
 I immediately had to rewrite picomon from scratch and make it look great.

-What 0.2.0 Actually Does
+<b>What 0.2.0 Actually Does</b>

 - Multi-vendor support: AMD (ROCm), NVIDIA (nvidia-smi), Apple Silicon in one tool